beta-j/TryHackMe-Rooms/Snort Challenge - The Basics.md

 This is an interesting question.
 Since we are analysing individual packets and a single file can be broken up into several packets - how do we detect the transmission of a specific file type over the network?
 The answer lies in **File Signatures**.
 Each file type has a specific string of bits inside its contents that identifies the type of file it is (even if the extension is changed).
 A quick Google search gives us the [file signature for PNG files](https://en.wikipedia.org/wiki/List_of_file_signatures#:~:text=89%2050%204E%2047%200D%200A%201A%200A) which is, `89 50 4E 47 0D 0A 1A 0A`.

-So this should be quote simple now - just look for that file siganture using the `content` option in the rules.
+So this should be quite simple now - just look for that file siganture using the `content` option in the rules.
 However - **keep in mind that the file signature is in hexadecimal**, so we need to use `|` in our rule to instruct Snort to match hexadecimal byte values.

 So the `local.rules` file needs to look something like this now:
 ```dircolors